jullienl/HPE-COM-baremetal/readme.md

 - Red Hat Enterprise Linux and equivalent
 - Windows Server 2022 and equivalent

-> **Note**: UEFI secure boot is not supported, but can be enabled at a later date once the operating system has been installed.
+> **Note**: UEFI secure boot is not supported but can be enabled at a later date once the operating system has been installed.

 > **Note**: iLO Security in FIPS or CAC mode is not supported.